The University of Montana

-An incoming IMB student is advised by a Graduate Education Committee (GEC) member in the programmatic requirements and in the selection of courses for the first semester (and for the second if a committee has not yet been formed and coursework approved).
-All IMB students have IMB Common Requirements.
-In addition to these, each emphasis has its own prerequisites and programmatic requirements (coursework, comprehensives, etc.).Microbiology and Immunology Emphasis Prerequisites
+An incoming CMMB student is advised by a Graduate Education Committee (GEC) member in the programmatic requirements and in the selection of courses for the first semester (and for the second if a committee has not yet been formed and coursework approved).
+All CMMB students have CMMB Common Requirements.
+In addition to these, each option has its own prerequisites and programmatic requirements (coursework, comprehensives, etc.).Microbiology and Immunology Option Prerequisites

 Select Research Advisor and assemble Advisory Committee.
-In addition to the Research Advisor, the Advisory Committee must include at least three IMB faculty and one outside
+In addition to the Research Advisor, the Advisory Committee must include at least three CMMB faculty and one outside

 For this format, the student must write an outside, original research proposal, with the intent of focusing on a research problem and the approach required to address the problem.
 The topic will be outside of the student's dissertation research.
 The following criteria will be applied by the Advisory Committee to determine if the proposal topic is acceptable:

 After consulting with the academic advisor, the student must present a brief (up to 500 words) description of two possible topics to the Committee for approval prior to initiating the written exam.
 The student will have five weeks from the time the topic is approved by the Committee to submit the out-of-field research proposal.
 The student will follow the guidelines for preparing the research portion of either an NSF or NIH (R01) grant application and include a biosketch.
 The scope of the proposal should be limited to experiments that can be performed within three years and should be no more than 12 single-spaced pages plus references.
 Preliminary data can be utilized from published sources with proper citation.
 (Students following the NSF guidelines should neglect the Broader Impacts section.)
 The ideas and approach must belong to the student, but the student can consult with other people, but not Committee members, about techniques.